-INFORMATION AS AT 31 March 2016 UNDER ART.
+INFORMATION AS AT 31 March 2017 UNDER ART.
 33, PARA.
-1, P. 6 OF ORDINANCE No2 on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information by the public companies and the other issuers of securities a) information on changes in the accounting policy during the reporting period, the reasons for them, and the way in which they affect the financial results and equity of the issuer
+1, P. 7 OF ORDINANCE No2 on the prospectuses to be published when securities are offered to the public or admitted to trading on a regulated market and on disclosure of information a) information on changes in the accounting policy during the reporting period, the reasons for them, and the way in which they affect the financial results and equity of the issuer b) information on changes in the economic group of the issuer, if applicable:

-The following amendments to the existing standards issued by the International Accounting Standards Board and adopted by the EU are effective for the current period:
+At the reporting date no amendments to the existing standards issued by the International Accounting Standards Board and adopted by the EU are effective as of 1 January 2017.